acbsp/bonafide.guru/en/contents.rst

 This once again confirms all that was already described above.
 Only by mercy of Radharani person can approach Krishne.
-Radha and Krishna are not different from each other.
-Srila Prabhupada is and embodiment of Śrīmatī Radharani and therefore is not different from Her and thus not different from Krishna.
-This kind of incarnations like Srila Prabhupada comes to material world once in *thousand kali-yugas*.
+Radha and Krishna are not different from each other. |SP| is and embodiment of Śrīmatī Radharani and therefore is not different from Her and thus not different from Krishna.
+This kind of incarnations like |SP|
+comes to material world once in *thousand kali-yugas*.

-Since Srila Prabhupada is an embodiment of Śrīmatī Radharani He is even more compassionate and merciful, than Lord Caytanya Himself.
+Since |SP| is an embodiment of Śrīmatī Radharani He is even more compassionate and merciful, than Lord Caytanya Himself.
 Without expecting anything back Sri Caytanya Mahaprabhu kindly distributed *Krishna-prema* ― love to God to everyone (in the form of chanting the